Pursuing Women’s Health Clinical Specialist Certification

 2017 WCS Study Guide – Thank you to Mandi Murtaugh, PT, DPT, WCS and Peg Maas, PT, DPT, WCS, CLT for creating this helpful tool to help you all study!
 If you are attending 2017 CSM in San Antonio, don’t miss out on their 2017 Combined Section Meeting session: The WCS: Strategies to Get You to and Through the Exam (Thursday, Feb.
 16, 8:00 AM-10:00 AM).

 Once you provide us your name and e-mail address, you will be taken to the guide and will also receive a copy of the guide in your e-mail.
+If you have any questions about the guide or WCS, please contact [email protected].

 - Minimum Eligibility Requirements (ABPTS Resource)